jjchoi08/jjchoi08.github.io/_posts/2017-5-02-CollaborativeFiltering_with_SQL.md

+---
+layout: single
-# Collaborative Filtering with SQL
+title:Collaborative Filtering with SQL
+---

 I interviewed with few tech companies last year for data analyst / data scientist roles.
 I came across some interesting SQL questions as their data challenges.
-Although I used SQL for many years for reports/dashboard management, some of them were very challenging.
+Although I've used SQL for many years for reports/dashboard management, some of them were very challenging.
 I could see SQL still being widely used in data science field.
 I wanted to post about one interesting SQL problem that I received as a data challenge.

 ### Simple Recommendation System